 - Comes with high-quality keys despite its inexpensive price tag

-- Sports a compact design that’s perfect for travelling
+- Sports a compact design that’s perfect for traveling

 - Features plenty of songs and sounds to play around with